 The USF RFID Center for Applied Research is situated along the I-4 corridor which connects key cities and world class universities of the Central Florida High Tech Corridor.
 The expertise of the research faculty and staff of the RFID Center for Applied Research concentrate around the applications of RFID in transportation, supply chain (cold chain and perishables), and pharmaceuticals.
-Our people have backgrounds in electrical and computer engineering, agricultural and biological engineering, biosystems engineering, food engineering, mechanical engineering, and business.
-The completed and current ongoing projects involving various government agencies such as the Department of Defense and United States Department of Agriculture, as well as the industry partners, all fall within one of these categories.
-We see the RFID Center for Applied Research as the perfect realization of the vision of USF, where academics and industry work together in a collaborative research and teaching environment.
+Center researchers have backgrounds in electrical and computer engineering, agricultural and biological engineering, biosystems engineering, food engineering, mechanical engineering and business.
+Completed and current projects involve various government agencies such as the Department of Defense and United States Department of Agriculture, as well as a variety of industry partners throughout disciplines.
+Work at the RFID Center for Applied Research aims to be the perfect realization of the vision of USF where academia and industry works together in a collaborative research and teaching environment.

 Smart Grid Power Systems Lab

 The Smart Grid Power Systems (SPS) Lab, including faculty members Lingling Fan and Zhixin Miao, has focus areas of modeling and control of wind and solar energy systems, high power electronics applications in smart grids, microgrids and wide area measurement applications.
 In renewable energy grid integration areas, the lab's research provides analytical tools and power electronic control based solutions to achieve fast and flexible power routing.
 Research also tackles potential dynamics that could lead to system blackouts.
 Researchers are currently working on setting up supervisory control and data acquisition (SCADA) systems for solar PV and battery systems.
 In wide area measurement applications, the lab's research has the potential to enhance electric system monitoring by real-time dynamic system estimation using state-of-the-art computing hardware and techniques.